nanograv/PINT/docs/explanation.rst

 the free electrons, such as ions in the ISM, interstellar magnetic fields, and the ISM temperature.
 Hence, it has been argued (see Kulkarni 2020 https://arxiv.org/abs/2007.02886) that the dispersion slope :math:`K\times DM` should be treated as the primary observable rather than the DM, which is usually interpreted as the electron column density.
-The dispersion slope can be computed using :func:`pint.derived_quantities.dispersion_slope`.
+The dispersion slope corresponding to a DM value can be computed using :func:`pint.derived_quantities.dispersion_slope`.
 A DM value measured based on the conventional value of :math:`K` can be converted to a value based on the latest physical constant values using :func:`pint.utils.convert_dispersion_measure`.

+The total DM and dispersion slope predicted by a given timing model (:class:`pint.models.TimingModel`) for a given set of TOAs (:class:`pint.toa.TOAs`) can be computed using :func:`pint.models.TimingModel.total_dm` and :func:`pint.models.TimingModel.dispersion_slope` methods respectively.

 Observatories
 -------------